 Additionally, a ketogenic diet, a very strict low-carbohydrate and limited protein, high-fat diet, may also be prescribed by an experienced physician if anti-epileptic medicines do not help the patient sufficiently.

 Research on developing new and more efficient treatments for Dravet syndrome is ongoing.
-Two experimental therapies, ZX008 and Epidiolex, are in clinical trial to evaluate their safety and effectiveness in Dravet syndrome.
+An experimental therapy called ZX008 is in clinical trials to evaluate safety and effectiveness in Dravet syndrome.

 Outlook of Dravet syndrome